Skip to main content

 You can:

-• manage service components to ensure they meet business needs and performance targets
+• manage service components to ensure they meet business needs and key performance indicators (KPIs)

 Change management